Overview

 - Secret Rotation: Rotate your

-- HTTPS: Always run ACT behind a reverse proxy (like built-in Traefik or Cloudflare) with HTTPS enabled.
+- HTTPS: Always run ServOS behind a reverse proxy (like built-in Traefik or Cloudflare) with HTTPS enabled.